Ethics for Case Managers

 LEGAL DECISION-MAKING AUTHORITY

-An important barrier to donation involves the ultimate responsibility for making the decision to donate.
+An important barrier to organ and tissue donation involves the ultimate responsibility for making the decision to donate.
 In the United States, the system of deceased-donor organ donation is based on “explicit consent.”
-That means an individual is assumed not to be a donor unless he or she has indicated his or her wishes by registering to donate (i.e., “opt in”).
-Some countries have a system whereby all individuals are assumed to be donors unless they have “opted out,” however, studies have found that donor shortages remain under this system as well (Shepherd et al., 2014).
+That means an individual is assumed not to be a donor unless they have indicated their wishes by registering to donate (i.e., “opt in”).
+Some countries have a system whereby all individuals are assumed to be donors unless they have “opted out,” however research does not indicate a clear consensus on whether an opt-out system results in increased donations over an opt-in system.

 The Uniform Anatomical Gift Act of 2006 provides the legal framework for determining consent for organ donation.
-As of 2014, 47 states have enacted some form of this act, which specifically prevents any family member or otherwise responsible party from revoking an individual’s first-person consent.
+Most states have enacted some form of this act, which specifically prevents any family member or otherwise responsible party from revoking an individual’s first-person consent (USLegal, 2019).

 ETHICAL CONFLICTS AS BARRIERS TO DONATION